AsharibAli/financial-analyst-ai/README.md

 ## Build using openai assistant and financialmodelingprep API Keys. <br>

-`Change the .env.example into .env`
+`Change the .env.example into .env.`